wordpress-mobile/test-cases/test-cases/gutenberg/spacer.md

 -   Save the post
 -   Open mobile app
 -   Check if `Spacer` block is rendered with set height
--   Check if slider value in options is in the middle of available range
+-   Check if slider value in options is the max of available range
--   The max value should be double as set on web
+-   The max value should be double equal to the height
 -   The min value should equal to `20px`

 Expected look: